openebs-archive/openebs-docs/docs/troubleshooting.md

 Contributions are welcome to add procedures for scenarios/environments not covered !!

-## Slack

-The OpenEBS team hangs out on Slack in the #openebs-users channel.
-To participate in discussions with the OpenEBS team go to [Slack OpenEBS Community](https://openebs-community.slack.com/messages/C3NPGQ6G3/).

-Slack requires registration, but the OpenEBS team welcomes anyone to register at <http://slack.openebs.io/>.
-Feel free to come and ask any questions.

 ## Bugs and Feature Requests

 If you have what looks like a bug, or you would like to make a feature request, please use the [GitHub Issue Tracking System](https://github.com/openebs/openebs/issues).